The University of Texas at Dallas

 SCI 1.210

-Our department colloquium is a forum for invited scientists to present modern research in a fashion accessible to those with a background in physics, but who are not experts in the field.
+Our department colloquium is a forum for invited scientists to present modern research with the goal of making the work accessible to those with a background in physics, but who are not experts in the field.
 Talks are aimed at the graduate level.

 If you have questions about our colloquium, please contact Dr. Michael Kolodrubetz